 - High-oestrogen contraceptive pill or pregnancy

-- Diabetes mellitus, Cushing's syndrome and other endocrine conditions
+- Diabetes mellitus, Cushing syndrome and other endocrine conditions

 - Iron deficiency

-- Chemotherapy or immunosuppressive medications such as systemic steroids
+- Chemotherapy or immunosuppressive medications including systemic steroids.

 How is candida diagnosed?